 Elder Abuse

 Another significant issue in nursing homes is the prevalence of elder abuse.
 Elder abuse can take many forms, including physical abuse, emotional abuse, and financial exploitation.
+Is your loved one a victim of nursing home abuse?
 Unfortunately, many nursing homes are ill-equipped to identify and prevent elder abuse, which can result in serious harm to their residents.

 Avoiding Elder Abuse